About

 Principles

-As such, the center’s approach to supporting students is guided by the following principles:
+The center’s approach to supporting U-FLi students is grounded in the following principles:

-- increases the visibility of the narratives and experiences of undocu-plus (undocumented, DACA,TPS, mixed-status family), low-income, and first-generation college students both within its own physical space and throughout the institution.
+- Visibility and Representation: The Center elevates the narratives and experiences of undocu-plus (undocumented, DACA,TPS, mixed-status family), low-income, and first-generation college students, ensuring their voices are heard both within our space and across the institution.

-- provides holistic identity-development support for students by engaging in intersectional, collaborative programming with the other campus centers and affiliated student organizations.
+- Holistic, Intersectional Support: The Center fosters identity development and belonging through intersectional, collaborative programming in partnership with other campus centers and affiliated student organizations.

 Who does the center support?